vitiral/trfl/README.md

 Possible Solutions:

-1. CRC checksums for all non-mutable data (i.e. the `Data` struct), which can both find issues and fix them.
+1. CRC checksum for all non-mutable data (i.e. the `Data` struct), which can both find issues and fix them.
 2. Double or even triple duplicated data for mutable data (i.e. flags, refs, etc).